Walking Doggies is supported by its audience. When you purchase through links on our site we may earn an affiliate commission. Learn more

-American Veterinary Medical Foundation – This is a helpful list of FAQ’s covering senior health care and behavioral changes
+American Veterinary Medical Foundation – This is a helpful list of FAQ’s covering health care and behavioral changes

-Best Friends – This is a great resource for people who are having trouble paying for medical care for their pets.
+Best Friends – This is great resource for people who are having trouble paying for medical care for their pets.
 If you’re a senior citizen, or have an illness or disability or just need some financial help check this out.

 Brown Dog Foundation – Help with prescription medication.